maxsnew/grammars-and-semantic-actions/README.md

 ### Opacity
 Many of the definitions in this repository are marked as `opaque`.
 [Opacity](https://agda.readthedocs.io/en/v2.7.0.1/language/opaque-definitions.html) is a feature in Agda that allow selective unfolding of definitions.

 When normalizing, a term defined in an `opaque` block will not reduce unless it is explicitly marked with an `unfolding`.
-Opacity is also infective in that any definition that wishes to unfold an `opaque` definiton must itself be marked as `opaque`.
+Opacity is also infective in that any definition that wishes to unfold an `opaque` definition must itself be marked as `opaque`.

 We use opacity for a few reasons: